 Megan Bulloch, PhD LAc

 Megan has worked as a Professor of Psychology and University Administrator at several universities in North America and Asia.
 Following a year of deep transitions, she turned to East Asian Medicine to rebalance her life and herself.
-This profound transformation led her back to school to become an East Asian Medicine practitioner, and to offer this healing medicine to others.
+This profound transformation led her back to school to become an East Asian Medicine practitioner to offer this healing medicine to others.

 In her previous career, she served as a mentor to students and faculty, leading personal and professional development workshops for both populations.
 This includes restorative justice circles, social emotional coaching, and shorter workshops with a view to overcoming biases that get in our way of being our best selves.